aidadatahub/aidadatahub.github.io/_includes/access-request-email-research-or-education.md

 Dataset: {{ include.dataset_url }}

-I would like to ALTERNATIVELY_WOULD_NOT_LIKE_TO be included in the public record of data sharing facilitated by AIDA:
+Also, I would like to ALTERNATIVELY_WOULD_NOT_LIKE_TO be included in the public record of data sharing facilitated by AIDA:

 https://docs.google.com/spreadsheets/d/1fl2BwZJ4rivOKzOCy5pAnxU8N1CyoF86BTCnH-rBV04